Recursion

 }

-// Base case: This is a leaf node.
+// Base case: leaf node

 if (subtree.left == null && subtree.right == null) {